GAISLBS/neo4j-gspatial/README.md

 ## Usage Examples
 To perform spatial operations, you must adhere to the specified format.\
-"CALL gspatial.operation(operationName, [argList1, argList2]) YIELD result"
+`"CALL gspatial.operation(operationName, [argList1, argList2], geomFormat) YIELD result"`
-where operationName is the name of the operation to be performed, argList1 and argList2 are the argument lists required for the operation, and result is the list consisted with `resultList` and `indexList`.
+where operationName is the name of the operation to be performed, argList1 and argList2 are the argument lists required for the operation, geomFormat is the format of the geometry (WKT or WKB.
+WKT by default), and result is the list consisted with `resultList` and `indexList`.
 `resultList` consists of results of the operation.
 And `indexList` consists of information about the valid node indices from the results of the operation.